OKC Community Debates Whether Video of ‘Habana Hothead’ is a Sign of Trouble for the Famed LGBTQ Hotel

 And for those who have been drunk on rage, you’re going to have a hangover from Hell.

-spinning the report thus far, and first impressions are important.
+Trump, with the help of Attorney General William Barr, have succeeded in spinning the report thus far, and first impressions are important.
 However, Trump is certainly not out of the woods.
 For starters, the obstruction of justice section of the report references prosecution of the president after he leaves office, and Trump’s activities are currently being investigated by the Southern District of New York, the Eastern District of New York, the Eastern District of Virginia, the U.S. Attorney’s Office for D.C., the Central District of California, the offices of the Attorneys General for New York, Maryland, New Jersey, the District of Columbia, the FBI, the CIA, the District Attorney of New York City, various House committees…